-Providing a good shopping experience for your customers is mandatory since, when it comes to online marketing, an online store can lose business faster than it can make it.
-Statistics show that it takes only 3 seconds for a user to decide to leave a website if it is not responsive and/or it loads too slowly.
+When it comes to online marketing, it’s mandatory to provide a good shopping experience for your customers.
+As strange as it may sound, an online store can lose business faster than it can make it.
+Statistics show that it takes only 3 seconds for a user to decide to leave a website.
+If it is not responsive and/or it loads too slowly, they won’t wait that long.
+This is why you need Magento performance optimization.
 How can you optimize Magento performance?

 “If an e-commerce site is making $100,000 per day, a 1 second page delay could potentially cost you $2.5 million in lost sales every year.”
 [Kissmetrics]

-Ecommerce customers are not patient these days and the loading rate of a website is an important factor search engines take into consideration to decide the ranking of every web page.
+eCommerce customers are not patient these days.
+The loading rate of a website is an important factor search engines take into consideration to decide the ranking of every web page.

-Customers usually expect a web store’s page to load in 2 seconds max, and statistics show that after 3 seconds almost 50% of the users abandon a web page if it is not loading, and choose to go to a competitor.
+Customers usually expect a web store’s page to load in 2 seconds max.
+Statistics show that after 3 seconds, almost 50% of the users abandon a web page if it is not loading.
+They choose to go to a competitor instead.

-Additionally, the performance of every website has a great impact on users experience and directly influences the conversion rate of every business, so making the necessary efforts to solve your performance issues is exactly what you need to do to make the best out of your Magento web store.
-Even a 1-second delay on a page response time can lead to a 7% decrease in conversion rates, according to a research made by Aberdeen.
+Additionally, the performance of every website has a great impact on the users’ experience.
+It directly influences the conversion rate of every business.
+So, making the necessary efforts to solve your performance issues will help you get the best out of your Magento web store.
+Even a 1-second delay on a page response time can lead to a 7% decrease in conversion rates, according to research made by Aberdeen.

-Thus, it is highly advisable for every Magento owner to measure the store’s performance and to check the technical documentation we have prepared in this guide in order to solve loading speed related issues.
-You can also benefit from improved performance for your Magento store by installing performance-enhancing extensions to boost user experience and, ultimately, increase sales.
+Thus, it is advisable for every Magento owner to measure the store’s performance.
+You need to check the technical documentation we have prepared in this guide to solve loading speed related issues.
+That is the foundation of Magento performance optimization.
+You can enjoy the improved performance for your Magento store by installing performance-enhancing extensions.
+These will boost user experience and, ultimately, increase sales.

 Measuring your Magento store performance